campbellelinker/campbelllinker/index.md

     btn_label: "Join our organization here"
     btn_class: "btn--primary"
 feature_row4:
-  - title: "Learn how to navigate this website:"
+  - title: "How to navigate this website:"
     excerpt: ''
     url: "/about/"
     btn_label: "Cick here"